-- > Submit annual financial certification showing financial sponsorship for the duration of the academic program. - ➤ International students, in order to be considered for admission to SUM, must first apply to a Bible college within their own country.
-A copy of that application must accompany the SUM application. - ➤ International students for whom English is not their native language are required to take the Test of English as a Foreign Language (TOEFL) and submit their scores to the Admissions Office.
-A score of at least 550 is required for admission.
-All students who have not completed English 101 (College Writing) are required to take the English placement exam at the SUM campus.
-Those students needing remedial work are required to complete a basic English course be enrolling in College Writing. - ➤ International transfer students must provide evidence of good standing from any previous college in order to transfer to SUM. - ➤ Notification must be made to the U.S. Immigration and Naturalization Service concerning of any change of an international student's status. - ➤ Submit payment in U.S. dollars to cover full costs of the first academic year before an I-20 form is issued.
-The estimated cost of the first year for a full-time, campus resident is \$20,499.
-The cost for a full-time student who does not reside in the dorm is \$34,299 or \$19,044 if the student lives with a sponsor or family member. - ➤ International students who are married must be accompanied by their spouse.
-Minor children of married couples must accompany their parents to El Dorado Hills, CA. - ➤ International students must maintain at least 9 credits each term.
+- 1. Submit annual financial certification showing financial sponsorship for the duration of the academic program. - 2.
+International students for whom English is not their native language are required to take the Test of English as a Foreign Language (TOEFL) and submit their scores to the Admissions Office.
+A score of at least 550 (PBT) and 80 (iBT) is required for admission.
+All students who have not completed English 101 (Composition I)) are required to take the English placement exam at the SUM campus.
+Students needing remedial work are required to complete English Foundations before enrolling in English Composition I College. - 3.
+International transfer students must provide evidence of good standing from any previous college in order to transfer to SUM. - 4.
+Notification must be made to the U.S. Immigration and Naturalization Service concerning any change of an International Student's status. - 5.
+International Students must show proof of financial ability to pay for school costs plus living expenses before an I-20 is issued.
+For estimated costs of attendance, please sum.edu/tuition. - 6.
+International students must maintain at least 9 credits each term.